-Garner State Park draws loads of people every year due to its beautiful scenery.
-And when the trees start to change in autumn, the forest comes alive with color.
-The mesquite, persimmon, oak and cypress trees are the ones to look for during fall, since they change from green to beautiful colors of yellow, red and orange.
+Garner State Park draws loads of people annually due to its beautiful scenery.
+This popular Texas state park is a great spot to visit during fall when the trees start to change and the forest comes alive with color.
+The mesquite, persimmon, oak, and cypress trees are the ones to look for during fall since they change from green to beautiful yellow, red, and orange hues.
 The scenic overlook along the Frio River is a popular spot to view stunning fall foliage in Garner State Park.

 One of the best things to do in Tyler is the Tyler State Park, a fall oasis where the maples, sweetgums, dogwoods, and oaks change during autumn.
 For the best views of fall foliage, take a hike or choose to explore the 64-acre lake by canoe or kayak.
 Treks on the Lakeshore Trail or the Whispering Pines Trail are two options to view the best fall foliage that Tyler State Park offers.
 Head to Tyler State Park during late November or early December to catch peak fall foliage here.

 Lake Bob Sandlin State Park is another East Texas park that will guarantee great views of changing fall foliage.
 Here, sweetgum, elm, hickory, and maple trees bring color to the forests and the shores along with Lake Bob Sandlin.
 Lake Bob Sandlin State Park has both great hiking and mountain biking trail options that are sure to boast views of fall leaves.
 However, the lake here is the park’s focal point, so fishermen should enjoy the colorful views along the banks while fishing for bass and catfish.